 Again, if you think this is likely to be an issue, maintain healthy, open communication with the candidate and if any issues arise, consider discussing flexible working scenarios to find a solution to support and retain your talent.

 Some recruiters ask referees about a candidate’s appearance.
-Usually these questions are asked to verify that the candidate is neat and professional in their appearance, however this can lead to answers about their physical looks rather than their overall presentation.
-It is better to assess this at an interview or trial period.
+Usually these questions are asked to verify that the candidate is neat, clean and professional in their appearance, however this can lead to answers about their physical looks rather than their overall presentation.
+It is better to assess this at an interview or trial period rather than during a reference check as you could accidentally elicit risky information.

 Negative scenarios or inappropriate behaviour